 - 1 tsp gochugaru pepper (optional)

 * Pork belly can be substituted with bacon or any other fatty meat.
-For a less rich version, fish can also be substituted.
-For a vegetarian/vegan version, add sauteed seitan or flavoured tempeh.
+For a vegetarian/vegan version, use your preferred protein choice.

 - Cut pork belly into small cubes.
-Add to hot, dry (no additional oil is required) pan and saute until golden brown.
+Add to hot, dry pan and sauté until golden brown.

-3. Add kimchi, cooked pork, water (and optional seasoning) to the pan.
+- Add kimchi, liquid (and optional seasoning) to the pan.
 Simmer, uncovered for 20 minutes.

-4. Add green onions and fried tofu.
-Simmer for another 10 minutes.
+- Add green onions and tofu.
+Simmer for another 5 minutes.